 Howard Rubin, MD, Psychiatrist

 Director, Medical Student Well-being

-Please contact Dr. Rubin for medication management issues.
+Please contact Dr. Rubin for initial psychiatric consultation and medication management.

 Medical Student Well-Being Programs

 The MSWB Program also organizes and leads workshops and presentations to support your wellness throughout the school year.
 MSWB PROGRAMS